johnsvenn/laravel-maker/README.md

 Laravel Maker is a tool to kick start project development and help with prototyping by creating scaffolding.

-The goal of Laravel Maker is not to generate a production ready CMS but to simply take away some of the boring setup at the start of a project and create un-opinionated code that can easly be modified and extended.
-Laravel Maker is ideal for prototyping and experimenting - create definitions, generate code, try out, tweak, re-generate, repeat.
+The goal of Laravel Maker is not to create a production ready CMS but to give developers a head start at the beginning of a project by quickly creating un-opinionated code that can easly be modified and extended.
+Laravel Maker is ideal for prototyping and experimenting - generate code, test, tweak, re-generate, repeat.

-Laravel Maker is used to generate code that forms that basis for production projects, but it isn't stable yet and breaking changes do happen.
+Laravel Maker is used to generate code that forms that basis for production projects, but it isn't stable yet and breaking changes will happen.

-Define your Models in YAML (or generate YAML from existing database tables), then use artisan commands to generate Migrations, Models, Controllers, Views, Request classes etc.
+Define Models in YAML (or generate YAML from existing database tables), then use artisan commands to generate code and migrations.

 The package can create a complete CRUD scaffolding or individual elements: